lin-lab/COVID19-Viz/README.md

 # COVID-19 Spread Mapper

-RShiny visualization of COVID-19 effective reproduction number (Rt).
+RShiny visualization of time-varying COVID-19 spread metrics, such as the effective reproduction number (Rt), case rate, and death rate.
 Based on data from the Johns Hopkins University Center for Systems Science and Engineering (JHU-CSSE) [Coronavirus Resource Center](https://github.com/CSSEGISandData/COVID-19).

-Rt calculation method described in [our preprint](https://www.medrxiv.org/content/10.1101/2021.03.12.21253496v1).
+The calculation method of these metrics is described in [our preprint](https://www.medrxiv.org/content/10.1101/2021.03.12.21253496v1).

 Code to calculate Rt is located in [our COVID19-Rt Github repo](https://github.com/lin-lab/COVID19-Rt), and data preprocessing code is located in the [COVID-data-cleaning repo](https://github.com/lin-lab/COVID-data-cleaning).